 Multiple Sclerosis Symptom Medications

-Symptoms - Multiple Sclerosis Symptom MedicationsA number of effective treatments are available to reduce the effects of most MS symptoms.
-Several medications mentioned (in the listing to follow) are not specifically approved for MS by the United States Food and Drug Administration (FDA), however, doctors may prescribe these medications “off-label” for some of their patients, if appropriate.
+Symptoms - Multiple Sclerosis Symptom MedicationsA number of effective treatments are available to reduce the effects of most multiple sclerosis symptoms.
+Several medications mentioned (in the listing to follow) are not specifically approved for multiple sclerosis by the United States Food and Drug Administration (FDA), however, doctors may prescribe these medications “off-label” for some of their patients, if appropriate.

 While this list includes many of the medications commonly prescribed for the symptoms noted, other medications not appearing on the list may also be prescribed by a physician, depending on the specific circumstances and the doctor’s preferences.

 Additionally, medical marijuana (cannabis) has been used in treating certain MS symptoms, such as pain, spasticity, and sleep issues.
-Studies with cannabis for symptom relief in MS are limited and the results have been mixed.
-Your healthcare professional can help you to better understand the risks versus the benefits of cannabis in treating certain MS symptoms.
+Studies with cannabis for symptom relief in multiple sclerosis are limited and the results have been mixed.
+Your healthcare professional can help you to better understand the risks versus the benefits of cannabis in treating certain multiple sclerosis symptoms.

 Your healthcare professional is also the best source of information on all treatment options for your specific situation.
 Individuals with questions or considering a change with a medication or other symptom-management treatment should consult their physician.